 Getting your book published is tough.
-So the more advice you can get, the better.
-In the UK there are many events, but it’s harder when you don’t live in London.
-As a resident of York, I’m always on the look-out for good sources of information.
+In the UK there are many events where you can get information, but it’s harder when you don’t live in London.
+As a resident of York, I’m always on the look-out for good online resources.

 I first came across best-selling author Harry Bingham, head of Jericho Writers online members club for writers, in a webinar.
 One slide showed Neptune with the caption “Planet Publishing revolves four times slower than Planet Earth.”
 His humour, and obvious experience, made it incredibly constructive.
 When the chance came up to exchange annual membership by supplying a Jericho Writers review, I jumped at it.